-"Having an emergency fund is essential and should be part of everyone's overall financial plans."
+"Having an emergency fund AKA a sinking fund is essential and should be part of everyone's overall financial plans."

-So what is an emergency fund and why is it important?
+So what is an emergency fund or sinking fund and why is it important?

-As the name indicates, your emergency fund or emergency savings is to help you weather unplanned life circumstances or emergencies.
-Having a stash of cash to fall back on when "life happens" means you won't have to rely on credit or rack up debt in order to resolve your emergency situation.
+As the name indicates, your emergency fund, emergency savings or sinking fund is to help you weather unplanned life circumstances, emergencies or major upcoming expenses.
+Having a stash of cash to fall back on when "life happens" means you won't have to rely on credit or rack up debt in order to resolve your situation.

 How much should I have in emergency savings if I'm single vs. if I'm married?

 So how do you save that much money for emergencies?

 If an emergency comes up, you should leverage your emergency fund and then plan to replenish it later.
 The best way to save and meet your emergency fund goal is to include a category for emergency savings as part of your monthly budget.
-You can set up this amount to automatically get transferred to an account you have set up strictly for your emergency savings.
+You can set up this amount to automatically get transferred to an account set up strictly for your emergency savings.

 Where should you keep your emergency savings?

-Your emergency fund should be easily accessible and liquid so you can get to it when you need it without having to wait and without having to worry about how financial markets are performing.
-That being said, it shouldn't be tied up in the stock market or in real estate.
+Your emergency fund should be easily accessible and liquid.
+This way you can get to it when you need it without having to wait or take a liquidation hit.
+Keeping that in mind, don't tie your savings up in the stock market or in real estate.
 An interest-bearing savings account or a certificate of deposit are good places to store your emergency money.

-Having an emergency fund (along with the right type of insurance) is essential and should be part of everyone's overall financial plans.
-You don't want to ruin all your hard work of paying down debt and building of wealth by not being well prepared to handle an unplanned emergency.
+Having an emergency fund is essential and should be part of everyone's overall financial plans.
+The last thing you want is to be set back financially by not being prepared to handle things when life happens.